nitk-nest/NeST/CONTRIBUTING.md

 The commit title (1st line) is maintained to lesser than 50 characters long and the commit body (rest of it) can be upto 72 characters long per line with a newline between the commit title and body.
-Often, this path is shortened for brewity.
+Often, this path is shortened for brevity.
 An example commit message for fixing a typo in `nest/experiment/plotter/ss.py` would be:

 ```git